+3.-(1) The presiding member of an Appeal Committee is -

+(a) the Chairperson of the Appeal Panel, if the Chairperson nominates himself or herself as a member of the Appeal Committee; or

+SEVENTH SCHEDULE - continued

-- 3.-(1) The presiding member of an Appeal Committee is - (a) the Chairman of the Appeal Panel, if he nominates himself as a member of the Appeal Committee; or - (b) the member of the Appeal Panel appointed by the Chairman of the Appeal Panel as the presiding member of that Appeal Committee. - (2) However, in the absence at any meeting of the presiding member of an Appeal Committee referred to in sub-paragraph (1), another member of the Appeal Committee chosen by the members of that Appeal Committee present is to preside at that meeting. - (3) All matters coming before an Appeal Committee are to be decided by a majority of votes of those members present and, in the event of an equality of votes, the presiding member has a second or casting vote. - (4) Any member of the Appeal Panel whose term of appointment expires in the course of proceedings by an Appeal Committee to which he is appointed continues as a member of that Appeal Committee until the Appeal Committee - (a) completes its work on the appeal; or - (b) is earlier re-constituted under paragraph 2B(2)(b) without that member. - (5) An Appeal Committee is to meet for any purpose under this Act at such times and places as determined by the presiding member before the meeting.
+(b) the member of the Appeal Panel appointed by the Chairperson of the Appeal Panel as the presiding member of that Appeal Committee.

+(2) However, in the absence at any meeting of the presiding member of an Appeal Committee mentioned in sub-paragraph (1), another member of the Appeal Committee chosen by the members of that Appeal Committee present is to preside at that meeting.

+(3) All matters coming before an Appeal Committee are to be decided by a majority of votes of those members present and, in the event of an equality of votes, the presiding member has a second or casting vote.

+(4) Any member of the Appeal Panel whose term of appointment expires in the course of proceedings by an Appeal Committee to which the member is appointed continues as a member of that Appeal Committee until the Appeal Committee -

+- (a) completes its work on the appeal; or - (b) is earlier reconstituted under paragraph 2B(2)(b) without that member.

+(5) An Appeal Committee is to meet for any purpose under this Act at such times and places as determined by the presiding member before the meeting.